-In a few short months, school will be out for the summer and you may be facing much different childcare needs than you now have.
+In a few short months, school will be out for the summer and you likely have different summer childcare needs than you have now.
 You may need full-time help, a regular sitter for part-time care, or maybe just a reliable bevy of sitters to call when you need some time to yourself during the school-free months ahead.

 There are many excellent sources for summer childcare, including nannies, camps, daycare or mother’s helpers, but college students – those returning home for their summer break or local students sticking around to take classes or to work – are one of your top resources for summertime babysitting.
-Here’s why students may work well for you and how to line them up now so that your summer childcare needs are covered well before the season starts.
+Here’s why students work well as babysitters and how to line them up now so that your summer childcare needs are covered well before the season starts.

 Why College Students are often Fantastic Babysitters

 - College students typically have some babysitting experience and are motivated to earn extra money to help pay for their education and living expenses.
 In addition to childcare experience, they are likely to be CPR certified, have completed a first aid class or studied a bit of early childhood education.

 - Students taking summer classes may have a hard time finding a part-time job that fits around their class load.
 Babysitting is in many ways the ideal job for them, as they can typically create a babysitting schedule that works with their class schedule.

 - In addition to being available, responsible and ready to earn, they are often vibrant young people with lots of interests, hobbies and experiences to share.
 They may be able to tutor, help sharpen sports’ skills, or help little kids prepare for kindergarten and bigger kids stay sharp while away from school.
 Your children could benefit from their skills and mentorship.

 - There’s rarely much of a commute for a student babysitter, especially if you have a campus nearby or are employing a neighbor’s child who is returning home from college for the summer.